NFTC Commends Presidential Action to Address DSTs

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-Washington D.C. – National Foreign Trade Council (NFTC) President Jake Colvin today issued a statement following passage by the Canadian Parliament of a bill implementing a Digital Services Tax (DST), which is expected to become law imminently:
+National Foreign Trade Council (NFTC) President Jake Colvin today issued a statement following the confirmation by the Senate of Scott Bessent as Secretary of the Treasury:

 ###